 Hilo has alternative living options that make it affordable to consider visiting for long periods of time.

-Hilo Bay Hostel in downtown Hilo offers dorm rooms for $25/night and private rooms for $65/night.
+Hilo Bay Hostel in downtown Hilo offers dorm rooms and private rooms for low rates.
 The hostel has a kitchen where you can prepare your own food and internet access.
-They also offer internships for students 21 years and older willing to stay at least 16 weeks that includes free rent and a weekly stipend for working at the hostel.

-There are community and organic farms and retreats near Hilo that offer opportunities for interns and work exchanges and free or low cost housing and food.
+There are community and organic farms and retreats near Hilo, like La'akea Community, that offer opportunities for internships and work exchanges and free or low cost housing and food.
 Here are some examples:

 Back to Top of page